CI-CMG/water-column-sonar-ui/README.md

  - update cfn deployment to s3 copy
  - create process for gitlab action to tag and create releases automatically
  - prototype knowledge graph query
+ - create visualization layer of all EVR annotation time/lat/lon as points in PMTiles